 And for most camper van builds, you likely won’t need any other PEX-related products for your plumbing project.

 2. PEX Is Quick and Easy To Install

-It’s hard to over exaggerate just how easy it is to piece together different PEX pipes.
-You simply cut the PEX pipe to size, insert the tube over a metal fitting, and crimp a copper ring to keep the pipe in place.
+It’s hard to exaggerate just how easy it is to piece together different PEX pipes.
+You cut the PEX pipe to size, insert the tube over a metal fitting, and crimp a copper ring to keep the pipe in place.
 It really is that simple.

 Compare this to having to weld copper pipes together or use messy glue to hold together PVC tubes.

-Unlike traditional copper pipes used in homes, PEX pipes are lightweight.
+And lastly, unlike traditional copper pipes used in homes, PEX pipes are lightweight.
 They’re essentially a non-factor in deciding the overall weight of your camper.